Return of Title IV Funds (R2T4)

 The student will receive a paper letter and email notification from the Office of Scholarships and Financial Aid typically within one to three weeks after fully withdrawing from classes in any semester.
 This notification will inform the student what aid was returned and other pertinent information regarding loan repayment.
 The Cashier’s Office will mail a billing statement shortly after this to inform the student of any remaining balance to the institution or to the Department of Education.

 According to our Satisfactory Academic Progress (SAP) policy, the university must keep track of the number of credits a student attempts versus the number of credits completed.
 Student who do not maintain at least a 67% completion rate are ineligible for aid for future semesters.
 All classes with a "W" grade are considered attempted credits.
 You can click here to read our full SAP policy for details.

-Students are granted a 6 month grace period for Direct loans (subsidized and unsubsidized loans), and 9 months for a Federal Perkins Loan.
+Students are granted a 6 month grace period for Direct loans (subsidized and unsubsidized loans).
 When a student withdraws, the withdrawal date begins the calculation of the grace period.
-If the student is unable to or is not planning to return to school within the 6 or 9 month grace periods, the loans will enter repayment.
-If the student is planning to return to school at or near the end of the grace period, the student should anticipate receiving notifications of payments due, and MAY be required to make one or more student loan payments before the loans return to an in-school deferred status.
+If the student is unable to or is not planning to return to school within the grace periods, the loans will enter repayment.
+If the student is planning to return to school at or near the end of the grace period, the student should anticipate receiving notifications of payments due and MAY be required to make one or more student loan payments before the loans return to an in-school deferred status.
 Students must also remember that to qualify for an in-school deferment, you MUST be attending at least “half time”.
 Students returning from a withdrawn status should continue to make payments until notified otherwise.
 Failure to make payments can have serious consequences on credit and future aid eligibility.
-Students can learn more about their loans by going to the National Student Loan Data System.
+Students can learn more about their loans by going to the Federal Student Aid Website.